bluebindu/bluebindu.github.io/content/logbook/AI-ist-Tot/index.md

 Systems to Track Beliefs and Belief-Like States?”
 In: Psychological Review 116.4, pp. 953–970.

 Carruthers, Peter (2016).
 “Two Systems for Mindreading?”
-In: Review of Phi- losophy and Psychology 7.1, pp. 141–162.
+In: Review of Philosophy and Psychology 7.1, pp. 141–162.

 Gerrans, Philip and Valerie E. Stone (June 2008).
 “Generous or Parsimonious Cognitive Architecture?
 Cognitive Neuroscience and Theory of Mind”.
 In: